aarsakian/SQLServerForensics/README.md

 -location string
         the path to export MDF/LDF files (default "MDF")

--page int
+-pages string
-        select a page to start parsing (default -1)
+       select pages to parse (use comma for each page id)

 -processtables
         process tables